 Anyway, nothing else, really pops out to me.
 "There Will Be Blood" was their number one, okay.
-I'm a little surprised they thought that highly of "White Material" and "Summer Hours" but, (Shrugs) you know, I don't judge these on whether or not, I agree with them; I judge them on whether or not, they're reasonable, plausible, defendable, can I see these films, making a legitimate list like this.
-"Wendy and Lucy" is one I'd question on that level, but everything else, yeah, I can see a good argument or defense for them.
+I'm a little surprised they thought that highly of "White Material" and "Summer Hours" but, I don't judge these on whether or not, I agree with them; I judge them on whether or not, they're reasonable, plausible, defendable, can I see these films making a legitimate list like thi?
+Sure, "Wendy and Lucy" I question, but everything else, yeah, I can see a good argument or defense for them.
 (And if you really, really, really, are a dog person, than maybe I can see a defense of "Wendy and Lucy'" as well)

 So, good list.
 Is it mine?
-Well, I have to make it so, I don't know 100% for sure, but probably not, but I recommend 96% of the films they chose, that's pretty good.
+Well, I have to make it so, I don't know 100% for sure, but probably not, but I recommend over 90% of the films they chose, that I've seen; that's pretty good.

 Alright, Manohla, Tony, thanks for the imput.
 Everybody else who's made their list and splattered it all over Facebook and Twitter and whatnot, thank you.
 Now, it's my turn.